 Calgary Estate Litigation – Experienced Lawyer.

-If you’re involved in estate litigation, Bill Ranson, Q.C. can help you.
+If you’re involved in estate litigation, this Calgary Wills and Estates Lawyer can help you.

 “Estate litigation” can arise in any number of ways.
 Good, careful estate planning is the best protection against future estate litigation; but even then, problems can arise.